 Choosing a credit card

 When you’re searching for the perfect credit card, make sure you pay attention to all the rewards.
 One of our favorites?
 Check out the Chase Sapphire Preferred® Card.
-You will enjoy new benefits such as a $50 annual Ultimate Rewards Hotel Credit, 5X points on travel and dining at restaurants and 1 point per dollar spent on all other purchases.
+You will enjoy new benefits such as a $50 annual Ultimate Rewards Hotel Credit, 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other purchases.
 And with that intro bonus, you will be well on your way to free travel, getting paid back for your everyday purchases and more!

 Editorial Disclaimer: Information in these articles is brought to you by CreditSoup.
 Banks, issuers, and credit card companies mentioned in the articles do not endorse or guarantee, and are not responsible for, the contents of the articles.
 The information is accurate to the best of our knowledge when posted; however, all credit card information is presented without warranty.
 Please check the issuer’s website for the most current information.